-The child has diagnosed or apparent needs which increases their vulnerability such as developmental delays, physical or intellectual disability and medical concerns basic needs or supports both inside and outside the home.
+The child has diagnosed or apparent needs which increases their vulnerability such as developmental delays, physical or intellectual disability and medical concerns

+Stresses and higher demands of managing daily care needs can affect the parent's ability to meet the needs of the child, impacting on parent-child attachment; communication; mobility and ability to access basic needs or supports both inside and outside the home.
 A child with more than one disability is at greater risk of harm, and the level of harm is also likely to be more severe and chronic.
 Any NDIS package/support needs to be understood carefully if it is considered a protective factor.